3dperceptionlab/unrealrox/docs/source/_site/getting_started/quickstart.rst

 1. **Get UnrealROX**.
 Clone or download `UnrealROX github`_.

 2. **Migrate your scene**.
-Localize *.umap* file of your scene in the Content Browser, *right-click* and go to *Asset Actions->Migrate*.
+On the one hand we have the UnrealROX project to which we want to import the scene from other UE4 project.
+In the Unreal Engine editor of the scene project, go to the Content Browser and localize *.umap* file of your scene, *right-click* and go to *Asset Actions->Migrate*.
 Now you need to navigate to the *Content* folder of UnrealROX project and select it as target for migrating your scene.

 3. **Put the robot in your scene**.
 The last step is to put the robot in your scene.
-In the Content Browser navigate to *Mannequin->Meshes* and select your pawn (e.g. *ROXMannequinPawn*) and drag it to the scene.
-You can scale your robot to match with your scene scale.
+From this point we will only work on the UnrealROX project.
+In the UE4 editor go to the Content Browser and navigate to *Mannequin->Meshes* selecting your pawn (e.g. *ROXMannequinPawn*) and drag it to the scene.
+You can scale your robot to match it with your scene scale.

 4. **You are ready for the next step!**